 When you assign the conditions in the Alert, you can assign a Project group of Geofences instead of multiple individual geofences.

-To assign the geofences, select the project from the dropdown in admin -> geofences -> edit -> advanced options
+To assign the geofences to a project, select the project from the dropdown in admin -> geofences -> edit -> advanced options

-- To create a project, go to TG -> Admin Menu -> Projects
+- To create a project, go to Admin -> Projects

 When you have one Geofence inside another, which takes priority?